 Radioactive contaminants, which can be naturally occurring or the result of mining activity.
 Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off, and septic systems.

 In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
 We treat our water according to EPA's regulations.
-Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health the Total Coliform Rule for microbiological contaminants.

-Our water system is required to test a minimum of 2 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
-If this limit is exceeded, the water supplier must notify the public.
+If this limit is exceeded, the water supplier must notify the public